 14. Chief Revenue Officer

 The title Chief Revenue Officer has been around for decades but Silicon Valley made it super-popular beginning in 2015.
-That’s when it began to be commonly at SaaS (Software as a Service) companies such as Mixpanel, New Relic and AdRoll (now known as NextRoll). source: The rise of the Chief Revenue Officer: Silicon Valley’s new secret sauce (Jim Herbold).
+That’s when it began to be commonly at software as a service (SaaS) companies such as Mixpanel, New Relic and AdRoll (now known as NextRoll). source: The rise of the Chief Revenue Officer: Silicon Valley’s new secret sauce (Jim Herbold).

-Jim Herbold, a CRO himself, also points out that CROs often work closely with the Product team.
+Jim Herbold, a CRO himself, points out that CROs often work closely with the Product team.

 The Chief Revenue Officer title handily beat Chief Sales Officer (1,210 searches per month), Director of Sales (1,250), VP of Sales (750), Vice President of Sales (520) and Head of Sales (270).